 Some time ago, I wrote an article about the trade paperbacks on my bookshelf.
 I thought it would be fun to reprise that exercise, but this time with the actual books on my bookshelf.
 What does a comic book fan read when he isn’t reading comics?

 I recently read the Stan Lee- Steve Ditko Spider-Man for the first time.
 It was an interesting exercise, to say the least.
 This is one of the revered hallmarks of comic books, the foundation of Marvel and the beginning of modern storytelling.
-At times, I caught glimpses of the greatness everyone else…Continue
+At times, I caught glimpses of the greatness everyone else had seen at the time.
+I appreciated the way in which Peter Parker’s personal…Continue

 There’s nothing quite like a comic book legacy.
 I enjoy watching the passing of the mantle from one character to another.
 I admire the interaction between different generations and appreciate the contrast in characters.
 I know I’m not the only one.
-Comic book writers often invent legacies for characters…Continue
+Comic book writers often invent legacies for characters that didn’t previously have them.
+They introduce predecessors, distant…Continue